danintel/sawtooth-faq/validator.rst

 What does this error mean: ``sawtooth-validator[...
 ERROR cli] Cannot have a genesis_batch_file and an existing chain``?
 -----------------------
 You tried to create a new genesis block when you did not need to (because there already is a genesis block).
+To solve, this remove file ``/var/lib/sawtooth/genesis.batch.file`` and restart ``sawtooth-validator`` .

 I get this error when testing with a lot of validators: ``Max occupancy was not provided by transaction processor: ...
 Using default max occupancy: 10``
 ----------------------------------